ant-design/ant-design/docs/react/migration-v5.en-US.md

   export default App;
 ```

-- BackTop components are removed in 5.0.0, and moved to FloatButton components, If you need to use, you can import it from the FloatButton components.
+- BackTop is deprecated in `5.0.0`, and is merged into FloatButton.

 ```diff
 - import { BackTop } from 'antd';